stopstop/duvet/README.md

 *We need to stop*.
 Let's work together and build a pip installable/upgradable solution that works for everyone.

+Duvet runs on multiple threads at the same time so queries to lots of sources are fast.

 ## Sites Searched
 * Bitsnoop